Pump Problems Pump Problems — Do Variable Speed Pool Pumps Really Save Money? Cost Analysis

 Quick Answer

-Yes, variable speed pool pumps typically save 50-90% on energy costs compared to single-speed pumps, with most homeowners seeing a complete return on investment within 1-3 years through reduced electricity bills.
+Yes, variable speed pool pumps typically save 50-70% on energy costs (up to 90% with aggressive low-speed scheduling) compared to single-speed pumps, with most homeowners seeing a complete return on investment within 1-2 years through reduced electricity bills.

 First, Let's Diagnose Your Current Pump Costs